 The program also provides educational content on a variety of health care topics, from joint replacements to general wellness tips.
 “We work to integrate education into rehab programs so that residents have a better understanding of what they can do to continue good health once they return home,” Whitwell says.
 “These materials help residents not only in better understanding their recovery plans but also in improving overall health literacy.”

 Wellness on Wheels is offered as a ready-to-purchase program and kit for easy implementation.
-Lifetime Wellness also provides comprehensive programs with training and resource support for staff, along with full wellness department outsourcing.
+Lifetime Wellness also provides comprehensive programs with training and resource support for staff, along with full wellness department outsourcing in addition to a variety of products that promote whole-person wellness.